GirlScriptSummerOfCode/MentorshipProgram/README.md

 ## What is GirlScript Summer of Code?

 GirlScript India is organising GirlScript Summer of Code this year.
-This an opensource event where novice as well as seasoned developers from all over India come together to work on projects.
+This is an opensource event where novice as well as seasoned developers from all over India come together to work on projects.
 Beginners get a nice opportunity to learn and work on a real world project at the same time.

 As of now around 900 participants have registered all across the country and we aim to complete 30+ open source projects under the program.